 during outfall inspections

-from the Litterati Ap use
+from the litter tracking Ap in use

 from MCM2 cleanup data

 Based on the literature review and local data collected it is estimated that pet waste is prevalent in most public spaces where dogs are walked, though a specific metric identifying the baseline quantity of pet waste present is not currently available.
-Each of the Towns will be using the Litterati Ap to collect baseline data before the 2022 MS4 General Permit becomes effective by assessing pet waste in one or two popular dog walking areas with reports of or suspected pet waste issues.
+Each of the Towns used the Litterati Ap to collect baseline data before the 2022 MS4 General Permit becomes effective by assessing pet waste in one or two popular dog walking areas with reports of or suspected pet waste issues.

 Once the baseline is established (to be reported in the Permit Year 9 Annual Report), the following are examples of conditions under which tools will be deemed effective: